Hi,

 Scenarios:

-1. Hibernate Cache + Query Cache is enabled, *NO* mapping of cache true in domain class, but cache : true specifieed in dynamic finder (findAll and findAllByxxx and criteria etc):
+- Hibernate Cache + Query Cache is enabled, *NO* mapping of cache true in domain class, but cache : true specifieed in dynamic finder (findAll and findAllByxxx and criteria etc):

-• If we fire dynamic finder like (findAll, findAllByxxx) with Query cache = true.
+- If we fire dynamic finder like (findAll, findAllByxxx) with Query cache = true.

 i.
 Query resuls (PK) gets stored in cache.
 But Domain itself is not Cacheable because we have not mentioned mapping cache true in Domain class, Hibernate wont put it in the domain cache.
 So if you hit same flow with same paramter again, Hibernate knows what all rows it requires as it knows PK of all rows in the results set for given query with specified paramters,

 So it fires individuals queries to DB for each expected rows with its PK.
-So assume that for the first time when Hiberate got 10 results for the given query and its params, if you fire same query with same params, hibernate will fire 10 (YES its 10) select SQL queries which is really * BAD *
+So assume that for the first time when Hiberate got 10 results for the given query and its params, if you fire same query with same params, hibernate will fire 10 (YES its 10) select SQL queries which is really * BAD * - If we fire get(PK) method, and assume the PK we are already looking for NOT there in the Cache, it will get it from DB and CAN NOT put it in cache.
+So that every time you fire get(PK) it will get data from DB.

-• If you did a insert/update anywhere in the table, whole Query Cache for that domain (of that type) will become invalid.
+- If you did a insert/update anywhere in the table, whole Query Cache for that domain (of that type) will become invalid.
 Doesn't matter if Update has any changes in the Domain instance you are interested in or not.
 Its logically in-correct, but practically its too difficult to implement, and Hibernate guys have taken the obvious and simple route there to handle this situation by invalidating the cache.
 Domain cache for this cache is anyways ot having Domain o fthat type as cahe true mapping is not declared.

-2. Hibernate Cache + Query Cache is enabled, Mapping of cache true in domain class, but cache : true specified in dynamic finder (findAll and findAllByxxx and criteria etc):
+- Hibernate Cache + Query Cache is enabled, Mapping of cache true in domain class, but cache : true specified in dynamic finder (findAll and findAllByxxx and criteria etc):

-• If we fire dynamic finder like (findAll, findAllByxxx) with Query cache = true.
+- If we fire dynamic finder like (findAll, findAllByxxx) with Query cache = true.
 Query resuls (PK) gets stored in cache.
 So if you hit same flow with same paramter again, Hibernate knows what all rows it requires as it knows PK of all rows in the results set, it checks in secondary domain cache for PK, and it finds it there so no need to go to DB. * GOOD *

-• .If we fire get(PK) method, and assume the PK we are already looking for is already there in the Cache, it will get it from Cache, else will go to DB and put it in cache as well apart from returning to you.
+- .If we fire get(PK) method, and assume the PK we are already looking for is already there in the Cache, it will get it from Cache, else will go to DB and put it in cache as well apart from returning to you.
 So that next time you fir get(PK) and cache is still valid, it will get data from cache.

-• If Domain instance you want is already in Secondary cache, but you did a insert/update anywhere in the table, whole Cache (Domain Cache + Query Cache) for domain of that type will become invalid.
+- If Domain instance you want is already in Secondary cache, but you did a insert/update anywhere in the table, whole Cache (Domain Cache + Query Cache) for domain of that type will become invalid.
 Doesn't matter if Update has any changes in the Domain instance you are interested in or not.
 Its logically in-correct, but I think practically its too difficult to implement, and Hibernate guys have taken the obvious and simple route there to handle this situation by invalidating the cache.

-• Dynamic finder's results are in Query cache.
+- Dynamic finder's results are in Query cache.
 Suppose it returns 150 Rows.
 So Domain cache will have to store 150 domains in it.
 When you dont have enough space in memory to hold all those data, it should ideally overflow to disk store if enabled.
 This time your domain class will be stored in a disk file managed by eh-cache internally.
-You mention where to keep that files on disk in ehcache.xml file with <diskStore path="user.home/ehcache_data"/> node.
+You mention where to keep that files on disk in ehcache.xml file with <diskStore path="user.home/ehcache_data"/>

 I will keep adding more details as I will learn more of this.